Lindo-Jonas/sales-analysis/README.md

 # Sales Analysis Project
 ## Overview
 This project analyzes sales data to uncover trends,profitability and key business insights.
-Usin SQL for data extraction and transformantion and Excel for visualization, I built a dynamic dashboard to help decision makers understand business perfomance.
+Using SQL for data extraction and transformantion and Excel for visualization, I built a dynamic dashboard to help decision makers understand business perfomance.

 # Tools & Technologies